aayla-secura/tes-0MQ/README.md

 contains a 16-byte header followed by all coincidences which occured between two ticks as one or more vectors.

+There are two REQ/REP configuration ports.
+If there are no subscribers configuration is applied immediately and is reflected in the response.
+Otherwise the configuration will be applied when the last subscriber leaves.

 #### Header

 The structure of the header is as follows: